Rates and ratios used to measure health status including geographical, occupational, social class and other socio-demographic variations

 Indirect Standardisation

-SMR = O x 100
+SMR = Observed x 100

 Advantages of using SMRs are they are easily understood, and do not need data on local stratified incidence rates.
 A disadvantage is that because local age strata are not used, different local populations' SMRs cannot be compared with each other as differences in local population structures are not taken into account.
-Thus if two PCTs A and B have SMRs of 120(A) and 110(B), it is valid to say they each have higher than average mortality, but not to say that A is 10% worse than B, as A and B may have radically different age structures.
+Thus if two CCGs A and B have SMRs of 120(A) and 110(B), it is valid to say they each have higher than average mortality, but not to say that A is 10% worse than B, as A and B may have radically different age structures.

 Issues Relating to Selection of Data